4 Killer Pilates Moves You Can (and Should) Do at Home

-Kneel down on all fours, on your hands and knees.
-Align your hands so they’re under your shoulders and your knees so they’re under your hips.Extend one leg out to the side, then lift and lower.
-Do 20 reps, then repeat with the opposite leg.
+Kneel down on all fours, with your hands under your shoulders and your knees under your hips.Extend one leg out to the side, then lift and lower 20 times.
+Repeat with the opposite leg.

-The Challenge: As you move your leg, use your glutes to keep your spine and pelvis stable.
+The challenge: As you move your leg, use your glutes to keep your spine and pelvis stable.

 Kneeling Back Leg Lifts

 Kneel down on all fours, with your hands under your shoulders and your knees under your hips.
-Lift one leg behind you, keeping your knee bent and moving your toes toward the sky.
+Lift one leg behind you, keeping your knee bent and moving your toes toward the ceiling.
 Repeat 20 times with each leg.

-New York Pilates, locations in Soho, the West Village and Gurney’s in Montauk; 212-335-0375 or newyorkpilates.com
+New York Pilates, multiple locations; 212-335-0375 or newyorkpilates.com